 Step 1: Log in to your Dacast account, and navigate to a VOD or live channel that you want to enable advertising on.

 Step 2: Click the “Publish Settings” tab on the top menu.

 Step 3: Under the “Player Size” dropdown menu, you’ll see a field labeled “Ad URL.”
 Click in this field, and paste in an advertising URL from your ad server or network.

 Step 4: Click the “Ad Preview” button to make sure it works correctly.
 If you see an error, try clearing your browser cache.

 Step 5: Click “Save” to make the ad live on the given video or live channel.

 You can also enable advertising on multiple videos or live channels at once.
-To do this, you’ll login to DaCast and navigate to your live channels or VOD section.
+To do this, you’ll log in to Dacast and navigate to your live channels or VOD section.
 Then, use the checkboxes to select all the content for which you want to enable advertising.
-Next, use the dropdown menu labeled “Batch Configure” and select “Set Ad URL to multiple content.”
+Next, use the dropdown menu labeled “Batch Configure” and select “Set Ad URL to multiple contents.”
 Paste your ad URL into the popup window, then preview and save as above.
 You’re now ready to publish and begin collecting advertising revenue!

 Click the button below to sign up and give it a try!

 Any questions, comments, or ideas?
 Let us know below-we love to hear from our readers, and we will get back to you.
 And for regular tips on live streaming and exclusive offers, feel free to join our LinkedIn group.